Homeschooling pros versus the cons?

 - Socialization.
 Many people think kids that homeschool aren’t ‘socialized’ and need to ‘just deal’ with bullies at an early age.
 There are bullies everywhere, the difference with homeschooling is that they get reduced influence.
 I will say it helps for kids to take extra curricular classes and have lots of play dates.
-As long as they are seeing other humans, they are getting socialization.
+As long as they are seeing and interacting other humans, they are getting socialization.
 Mentors are important too.

 - You’ll have to spend quite a bit of time planning and researching curriculum or book choices for home education.
 There isn’t a one curriculum suits all like what they do with public schools.
 Your freedom in how you educate your kids is also extra work trying to find the right resources.
 This is especially true once you start homeschooling because you’re new to it all.
 It took me a couple of months of online reading to learn about the different homeschooling styles (Charlotte Mason, Unschooling, Christian, Secular, Waldorf, Montessori just to name a few!).